What is the Window of Tolerance and How It Impacts Your Life

 Hypoarousal: When We Feel Too Little

-Hypoarousal, on the other hand, results in feeling emotionally numb or detached.
+Hypoarousal, also known as hypoarousal, on the other hand, results in feeling emotionally numb or detached.
 The body’s system is shut down, leaving us socially withdrawn and lacking energy.

 Individuals experiencing hypoarousal might feel disconnected from their emotions or surroundings.
+Disabled cognitive processing is a common feature of this state, making it difficult to think clearly or process information.
 It can feel like being in a fog or moving through life on autopilot.

 Symptoms can include low motivation, fatigue, and difficulty experiencing emotions.
+Common hypoarousal symptoms also include numbness, feeling zoned out, or frozen.
 Hypoarousal can also impact eating habits, making it difficult to maintain healthy eating behaviours.

 These symptoms can make engaging with the world and responding to responsibilities challenging.

-Recognizing hypoarousal involves noting when you feel detached or unable to engage.
+Recognising hypoarousal involves noting when you feel detached or unable to engage.
+It is important to notice when you experience hypoarousal symptoms so you can respond early.
 Grounding techniques and physical activity can help re-engage your senses and emotions.

-Nurturing self-awareness and using effective strategies can help one return to the window and regain an active connection to life.
+Nurturing self-awareness and effective strategies can help one return to the window and regain an active connection to life.
+You can self-regulate hyperarousal by using sensory activation, grounding exercises, or physical activity.
 This journey leads to improved emotional and mental well-being.

 Recognizing Your Emotional State Within the Window of Tolerance